This Authentic Chicken Jalfrezi is a delicious and easy Indian curry that is big and bold on flavor.

 - 4 green chillies

-- stalks and white roots from a bunch of coriander (Reserve the leaves for later)
+- stalks and white roots from a bunch of cilantro (Reserve the leaves for later)

 For the Curry